tomohulk/WinSCP/README.md

 # WinSCP PowerShell Wrapper

-This is still a very very beta version, with limited functionality, I intend on developing this extensively.
+This is still a very beta version, with some base functionality, I intend on developing this extensively.

 currently there are only a few functions:
 ```PowerShell